stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 cd taxo_tutorial
 ```

-If you disconnect from the server and log back in, you'll want to change into that directory to continue to the tutorial.
+If you disconnect from the server and log back in, you'll want to change into that directory to continue the tutorial.

 Now, let's copy this example dataset to the directory we are in (our present working directory = .)